 The Value of Industrial Automation

 Before calculating the ROI of your potential automation project, it’s important to consider all the ways automation can add considerable value to your company’s bottom line.
 One significant metric to note is that processes can be completed about 20 to 110 percent faster when robots are integrated.
-With tasks being completed faster, it’s no wonder PricewaterhouseCoopers found that robotic automation can reduce global workforce costs by up to $2 trillion.
+With tasks being completed faster, it’s no wonder robotic automation can significantly reduce global workforce costs.
 These savings come largely from the fact that programming and maintenance costs are lower than training and maintaining operators.

 Additionally, investing in automated solutions can also help manufacturers: